peartreegames/topiary/docs/syntax.md

 ## Code Execution and Jumps

-When making nested jumps be aware that preceeding code will be execuded to ensure any declarations are created.
+When making nested jumps be aware that preceding code will be executed to ensure any declarations are created.

 Consider the following